 Other people have suggested sites in a completely different direction all of which we think should be considered.
+What about the roof of the new Council car park in Victoria Street?
+Has anyone asked Liverpool One if they’d like to host it in their property?
+Others have cheekily suggested perhaps the roof of either of our two cathedrals!
 It seems a shame that no-one thought to invest in a public consultation process to explore with a wider group of citizens, neighbours and businesses where they would like a zip wire attraction to go within the city centre.
 Now that the Planning Committee has made it’s controversial decision there is only a slim hope that Zip World UK will reconsider their plans and look elsewhere, or that the city council will revisit the permission and in the light of a growing opposition decide that the the major disturbances to Central Library are not worth it and it would be wiser to look for an alternative route.

 Engage is not opposed to the need the Mayor has to fund the city and the library service in extremely challenging times, nor to the business requirements of those who own and run St John’s Tower, but there ought to have been a much wider public engagement programme before a decision of this magnitude was slipped through a virtual planning meeting